cqtan-chloe/shopping_cart/README.md

 # Shopping Cart

 ## About
-A project done with 6 team members in a module of the graduate diploma I'm doing.
+The refactored version of a project done with 6 team members in a module of the graduate diploma I'm doing.

 ## List of technical skills showcased
 - C#